AERIAL FIREFIGHTING INNOVATION

 Innovation in aerial firefighting, with few exceptions, is not O.K., it is K.O.

 The technology gap between what customers demand and what incumbent organizations can provide has grown.
-Innovation is usually nothing more than a hollow slogan promoted and repeated over and over again.
+Innovation is sometimes nothing more than a hollow slogan promoted and repeated over and over again.

-We have repeatedly stated that society has state-of-the-art technology and that massive fires happen as “Black Swans.”; unavoidable surprises beyond the control of corporations and beyond government.
+We have repeatedly stated that society has state-of-the-art technology and that massive fires happen as “Black Swans.”; unavoidable surprises beyond the control of corporations and beyond the government’s capabilities.

 But when you dig deeper and look at the inside of the industry, you see that many specialized corporations have real difficulties adapting to new technologies and innovations.